BTL rates low, but arrangement fees are a sting in the tail

 For landlords with the long game in mind, who are hoping to lock-in for three years or more and benefit from more certainty in their monthly budgeting, the higher fees might be justified.
 Similarly, landlords investing for short-term gain from premium properties such as corporate or higher-end inner city lets might find a fixed fee is worth the added expenditure.
 Whatever the case, though, fees add large amounts to the up-front cost and will often have a noticeably adverse effect on your real returns, particularly at the start of an investment.

-Always remember that each landlord’s investment requirements are different, and not all landlords will be able to access the best buy to let rates that lenders offer.
+Always remember that each landlord’s investment requirements are different, and not all landlords will be able to access the best buy to let mortgage rates that lenders offer.
 Your mortgage adviser will help you in this regard – if you would like to arrange a discussion, request a quote or call us for free on the number above.

 This information should not be interpreted as financial advice.
 Mortgage and loan rates are subject to change.